Welcome to the Carson Area

 Carson City, NV 89705

 The public was invited to participate in a public planning meeting to discuss the future construction project along the South Carson Street corridor, between Fifth Street and Roland Street, to identify transportation priorities.
-The meeting will include a brief presentation on the changing traffic conditions along South Carson Street.
+The meeting included a brief presentation on the changing traffic conditions along South Carson Street.